GuideFull Multiplayer Mode

 3. Sudoers Configuration

-The daemon needs sudo access for Unix user/group management.
-We provide a reference sudoers file with comprehensive documentation:
+The daemon requires sudo access for Unix user/group management.
+Agor provides a comprehensive, production-ready sudoers file with extensive documentation and security scoping.

 curl -O https://raw.githubusercontent.com/preset-io/agor/main/docker/sudoers/agor-daemon.sudoers